clover/codelab-remote-pay-cloud/README.md

 };
 ```

 The `client_id` was also passed to your POS as a query parameter.
 If you are using a `code` response type, as previously mentioned, you would need this `client_id` to obtain an `access_token`.
-However, since we already have an `access_token`, we will ignore this query parameter.
+Since you already have an `access_token`, you can ignore this query parameter.

 Clover maintains [different environments for Sandbox and Production](https://docs.clover.com/build/web-apps/#before-you-begin-sandbox-vs-production).
 The `targetCloverDomain` specifies which one you would like to connect to.
-In this tutorial, we'll assume you want to target our Sandbox environment while you're developing, and our Production environment for your deployed web application.
+This tutorial targets the sandbox environment; the production environment can be used only by your final deployed web application.

 ```diff
 RemotePayCloudTutorial = function() {